 Synchronisation rights and its impact on community filmmaking

 In 2015 I made a film with Katherine, a photographer, and Matt, a media artist.
 We put together a crew with Aaron, Ben, Ruthwanthi, Tenielle and William — members of First Impressions Youth Theatre.
 We were brought together by the City of Whittlesea’s Community Cultural Development team.
-The City of Whittlesea is one seventy-nine local government areas, or councils, in Australia’s state of Victoria.
+The City of Whittlesea is one of seventy-nine local government areas, or councils, in Australia’s state of Victoria.

 This Choir Sings Carols is a film is about an annual community event conceived of and supported by the City of Whittlesea.
 It takes place in Melbourne’s outer northern suburbs and it brings together people of all ages and origins.
 More specifically the film is about a choir that only sings songs about Christmas.